msmrexe/university-cs-projects/uni-masters/matrix-computations/performance-comparison/README.md

 ## Description

-Five comparable methods were selected and implemented, including:
+Five comparable methods were selected and implemented as modules, including:

 - Gaussian Elimination
 - Gauss-Jordan Elimination